thogiti/thogiti.github.io/_posts/2025-12-02-LLM-Transformers-Hard-Constraints-AI-Crypto.md

 If witnesses are assembled and held on the user’s device, and only short commitments or proof objects are sent to the chain or to verifiers, then a proof can certify a property (“my score is above a threshold,” “this order respects risk limits”) without exposing the underlying data.

 However, if a system ships raw prompts or internal representations to a remote proving service, injectivity implies that the prover sees essentially the full input.
 In that case, the proof may hide data from the chain, but it does not hide data from the prover.

+**A note on TEEs (Trusted Execution Environments):**

+TEEs such as Intel SGX or AMD SEV are effective at protecting *execution integrity*, ensuring that a computation runs as specified without tampering by the host.
+However, they are not designed to address *information-theoretic leakage* from a computation that is itself injective.
+If the model's internal map $r_\theta$ is injective, then the hidden state $h$ uniquely determines the prompt $s$, regardless of whether that computation happens inside a TEE.
+The TEE protects against a malicious host modifying execution; it does not prevent the legitimate computation from producing a reversible encoding.

-For AI+DeFi designs where the LM runs remotely and witnesses are built there, zero-knowledge protocols do not address the main privacy risk introduced by injective representations.
+In that sense, injectivity pushes privacy concerns above the hardware layer, into architectural and protocol choices.
+For AI+DeFi designs where the LM runs remotely (even in a TEE) and witnesses are built there, neither zero-knowledge protocols nor TEEs address the main privacy risk introduced by injective representations.

 #### Consequences for architecture